Armelline/gs-tauri/README.md

 You can use different names if you want, but you'll need to remember to change the names in the edits to ```tauri.conf.json``` we're going to make in a moment.

 ## Full Build with Installer

 It’s time to build a proper version of your game, Windows installer and all!

 Here's where things get a little tricky.
 As mentioned, this repo specifically bundles the resources for your game in the .exe file.
-If you want to have them in a separate ```resources``` folder in your install directory, you can skip ahead to 3 below.
+If you want to have them in a separate ```resources``` folder in your install directory, you can skip ahead to step 3 below.

 If you want to bundle the resources in the .exe, the ```resources``` folder needs to be places in the ```src``` directory.
 However, this will break ```dev``` mode.
 As far as I can tell, you can only bundle the ```resources``` folder if it's in ```src```, but you can only test in ```dev``` mode if it's in ```src-tauri```.
 This means you have to juggle things around a bit when you're finished testing and want to generate your installer.

-**1. More ```tauri.conf.json``` edits.**
+**1. More ```tauri.conf.json``` edits to ensure resources are bundled.**

 You need to remove the section of ```tauri.conf.json``` that tells Tauri to bundle the resources separately.
 Find this part of the ```tauri.conf.json``` file and **remove it entirely**.
 There is no way to comment out a section of the ```tauri.conf.json``` file so you'll need to remove it and then save the file.
 If you want to use ```dev``` to test more, you'll have to add it back in.
 I recommend making a backup of your ```tauri.conf.json``` file before removing it so you can more easily add it back if needed.